AndrewSav/homelab_packer_ubuntu-2004/README.md

 * Run `octomerge vars.toml -x` to merge the variable values from `vars.toml` to respective templates (`variables.json.template` and `http/preseed.cfg.template`)
 * Run `packer build -force -var-file variables.json ubuntu-2004-base.json`

-The packer template serves the preseed file on a particular port, because in my case there is a firewall between packer and vSphere, so I need a particular port for the firewall rule.
+The packer template serves the preseed file on a particular port, because in my case there is a firewall between packer and vSphere, so I need a particular port for the firewall rule. `preseed_http_ip` is usuful when the packer run is started from a container to specify the external IP, that packer otherwise would not know.

 It is assumed that you have put the ISO file at the datastore and path you configured with `vcenter_iso_datastore` and `vcenter_iso_path` variables in `vars.toml`.